HMO vs. PPO

 PPOs Have More Flexibility and Less Restrictions

-PPO plans accounted for about 37 percent of all Medicare Advantage enrollments in 2019, according to the Kaiser Family Foundation.
-They are the second most popular type of Medicare Advantage plans, largely due to their flexibility in your choice of doctors and other providers.
+According to the Kaiser Family Foundation, 38% of Medicare Advantage enrollees are in PPO plans.
+PPO plans are the second most popular type of Medicare Advantage plans, largely due to their flexibility in your choice of doctors and other providers.

 HMO plans require you to name a primary care physician to coordinate all your health care.
 PPO plans don’t have this requirement and give you greater ability to choose the doctors, specialists and other providers you want, similar to other Medicare plans.